Graphic design, communication design, and design programs focus on visual communications. Learn what you can do with a graphic design degree.

-A graphic design degree signifies in-depth knowledge about visual communication and design.
+A graphic design degree signifies in-depth knowledge of visual communication and design.
 In fact, graphic design programs are also called communication design or design programs.

-In this article, we’ll discuss the different types of graphic design degrees and share what you can expect if you pursue your bachelor’s degree in graphic design.
+Learn about the different types of graphic design degrees and what you can expect if you pursue your bachelor’s degree in graphic design.

 You can pursue your graphic design degree at the associate, bachelor's, or master's level.